 11:40 am – 11:50 pm CT: Provide example research evidence that ADHD symptoms are associated with sensory-motor challenges; brain immaturity; retained primitive reflexes; learning challenges; anxiety

 11:50 am – 12:05 pm CT: Harald Blomberg, MD—ADHD symptoms indicate a developmental delay; Dr. Blomberg’s use of innate sensory-motor intervention for helping with ADHD symptoms; two illustrative case studies; discussion evidence-based practice, Sackett’s hierarchy of evidence & limits of case studies as evidence.

 12:05 pm – 12:25 pm CT: Rationale and supporting evidence for using innate sensory-motor intervention for reducing ADHD symptoms.

 12:25 pm – 12:30 pm CT: Questions and Answers, Discussion

 For the live interactive sessions: Within one week of the course, the participant will be emailed a certificate of attendance following confirmation of attendance and completion of the self-evaluation.
 Following the passing score of 80% on the post-course quiz, the participant will be sent a course completion certificate.

 1 Contact Hour (.1 AOTA CEUs) awarded if course requirements are met.
 Integrative Education is an AOTA Approved Provider, number 11607, for Distance Learning - Interactive, Distance Learning - Independent Self-Study, and Blended/Hybrid courses that include both interactive and independent study aspects.
 Course approval number: 1928.
-The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
 For additional continuing education information for PT, SLP, and social work, click here to access our CEU policy information.